-2 Reed Smith UK Employment Law Update - September 2022 Publications With many employees heading back to work after their summer breaks, there may be an increase in emphasis from employers for them to return to the office.
+With many employees heading back to work after their summer breaks, there may be an increase in emphasis from employers for them to return to the office.
 This document outlines some key points that UK employers should consider when implementing or reviewing their hybrid working policy.
 For more details, please access the document.

-Hybrid working: UK employer considerations The COVID-19 pandemic has led to a sea change in the ways people work and the ways that people want to work.
+The COVID-19 pandemic has led to a sea change in the ways people work and the ways that people want to work.

 We have summarised the key areas UK employers need to consider as hybrid working becomes the norm.

+Contractual provisions: Employers should consider whether they want or need to formally change employment contracts to reflect new hybrid working arrangements and put them on a clear contractual footing (which will avoid allegations of breach of contract by employees who want to work where their contracts state but are prevented from doing so), or rely on implied consent or a mobility clause.

-Flexible working requests: Where employers require a minimum level of attendance at a particular location but employees want flexible working arrangements, flexible working requests should be considered.
-Employers must remain mindful that removing flexibility that has been in place during the pandemic will be harder than granting it in the first place, and employers should not overlook the risk of discrimination where requests are not accommodated. reedsmith.com Health and safety at home: An employer's obligation to provide a safe working environment also extends to an employee's home working environment.
+Flexible working requests: Where employers require a minimum level of attendance at a particular location but employees want flexible working requests should be considered.
+Employers must remain mindful that removing flexibility that has been in place during the pandemic will be harder than grarting it in the first place, and employers should not overlook the risk of discrimination where requests are not accommodated.

+reedsmith.com

+Health and safety at home: An employer's obligation to provide a safe working environment also extends to an employee's home working environment.
 Although employers should have been conducting risk assessments for home setups during the pandemic, this may have been overlooked while home working was considered 'temporary'.
 With home and hybrid working here to stay, employers should implement proper systems for routine workstation assessments.

 Health and safety at work: With COVID-19 still in circulation, some employees may remain concerned about travelling to and attending a workplace, particularly if they are medically vulnerable, pregnant, or live with someone who is.
 Although no longer a legal requirement to consider COVID-19 risks explicitly, employers should continue to carry out risk assessments and consider individual circumstances.

-There is legal protection afforded to employees who reasonably believe that attendance to the office would put them at risk of sericus or imminent danger.
-However, this test is unlikely to be made out in the context of COVID-19, where employers can show: - they have carried out and followed a risk assessment, - · complied with guidance in place at the time, and - they have generally acted reasonably to mitigate the risk of infection.
-Reducing office space and hot desking: As well as considering any impact of any office closure on the contractual workplace (see above), employers wil need to carefully manage any move to hot-desking where this has not been in place before, as it could become a very sensitive issue for some employees.
-Where offices are to close altogether, employers wil need to consider whether it triggers a redundancy situation (and its associated obligations).
+There is legal protection afforded to employees who reasonably believe that attendance to the office would put them at risk of serious or imminent danger.
+However, this test is unlikely to be made out in the context of COVID-19, where employers can show:

+- . they have carried out and followed a risk assessment, - · complied with guidance in place at the time, and - they have generally acted reasonably to mitigate the risk of infection.

+Reducing office space and hot desking: As well as considering any impact of any office closure on the contractual workplace (see above), employers will need to carefully manage any move to hot-desking where this has not been in place before, as it could become a very sensitive issue for some employees.
+Where offices are to close altogether, employers will need to consider whether it triggers a redundancy situation (and its associated obligations).

 Clarity and consistency: Employers should make their expectations clear and act consistently when faced with employees who do not comply with the required or minimum expected level of office attendance (subject to exercising flexibility for individual circumstances).
 Grievances and allegations of discrimination may arise when inconsistent treatment creates a perception of different treatment towards employees with similar circumstances.

-ReedSmith Driving progress through partnership Reed Smith is a dynamic international law firm, dedicated to helping clients move their businesses forward.
+Reed Smith is a dynamic international law firm, dedicated to helping clients move their businesses forward.

 Our long-standing relationships, international outlook, and collaborative structure make us the go-to partner for speedy resolution of complex disputes, transactions, and regulatory matters.